mrshmllow/wire/doc/tutorial/part-one/vm-setup.md

 ## Creating a `vm.nix`

+For this step, you'll need your ssh public key, which you can obtain from `ssh-add -L`.

 Open a text editor and edit `vm.nix`.
 Place in it this basic NixOS virtual machine configuration, which enables openssh and forwards it's 22 port: